dalong0514/readnotes/20210104专业原文/2021024Organic-Chemistry-By-Francis/2021024Organic-Chemistry-By-Francis0101.md

 probability of finding an electron at a particular spot relative to an atom’s nucleus is given by the square of the wave function (ψ 2 ) at that point.
 Figure 1.1 illustrates the probability of finding an electron at various points in the lowest energy (most stable) state of a hydrogen atom.
 The darker the color in a region, the higher the probability.
 The probability of finding an electron at a particular point is greatest near the nucleus and decreases with increasing distance from the nucleus but never becomes zero.

-Figure 1.1

-Probability distribution (ψ 2 ) for an electron in a 1s orbital.
+Figure 1.1 Probability distribution (ψ 2 ) for an electron in a 1s orbital.

 Wave functions are also called orbitals.
-For convenience, chemists use the term “orbital” in several different ways.
+For convenience, chemists use the term「orbital」in several different ways.
 A drawing such as Figure 1.1 is often said to represent an orbital.
-We will see other kinds of drawings in this chapter, and use the word “orbital” to describe them too.
+We will see other kinds of drawings in this chapter, and use the word「orbital」to describe them too.

 Orbitals are described by specifying their size, shape, and directional properties.
 Spherically symmetrical ones such as shown in Figure 1.1 are called s orbitals.
 The letter s is preceded by the principal quantum number n (n = 1, 2, 3, etc.), which specifies the shell and is related to the energy of the orbital.
 An electron in a 1s orbital is likely to be found closer to the nucleus, is lower in energy, and is more strongly held than an electron in a 2s orbital.

 Instead of probability distributions, it is more common to represent orbitals by their boundary surfaces, as shown in Figure 1.2 for the 1s and 2s orbitals.
-The region enclosed by a boundary surface is arbitrary but is customarily the volume where the probability of finding an electron is high—on the order of 90–95%.
+The region enclosed by a boundary surface is arbitrary but is customarily the volume where the probability of finding an electron is high — on the order of 90–95%.
 Like the probability distribution plot from which it is derived, a picture of a boundary surface is usually described as a drawing of an orbital.

-Figure 1.2

-Boundary surfaces of a 1s orbital and a 2s orbital.
+Figure 1.2 Boundary surfaces of a 1s orbital and a 2s orbital.

-Page 4

 A hydrogen atom (Z = 1) has one electron; a helium atom (Z = 2) has two.
 The single electron of hydrogen occupies a 1s orbital, as do the two electrons of helium.
 We write their electron configurations as